 Woodley House is a mental health recovery program and provides housing and services for men and women in various stages of recovery.
 We offer a range of housing from short-term crisis care to group homes to supported independent living.
-We also offer Life Skills Training or Mental Health Rehabilitative Services (MHRS), a Food Pantry, and a Respite Care Program.
+We also offer Life Skills Training or Mental Health Rehabilitative Services (MHRS) and a Food Pantry.

 Fees for our services and housing can be paid either privately or with help from the publicly-funded Washington, DC Department of Behavioral Health.

 A client’s length of stay depends on the program in which he or she enrolls.

 Crossing Place, our crisis stabilization home, usually supports clients between 2-14 days.

 Valenti House, our flagship home, typically supports residents for 1-2 years.

 Holly House, our longer-term group home, supports residents for 2 years or more.

 Our Supported Independent Living Apartment Program supports residents in shared apartments for an extended period, with many staying for several years.
 Residents enter our programs voluntarily, so their stay depends on the mutual understanding and approval of both resident and Woodley House.

 The application process for Woodley House depends on the program and whether the applicant requires public funding assistance.